ajlkau68/Supply_Chain_Analytics/README.md

      - **Elite Mart**: Similarly, a LIFR of **75.49%**, but lower OTIF.
      - **Ral Fresh** has a decent LIFR% of **75.61%**, but this hasn’t translated into high OTIF due to low on-time performance.
      - **Vijay Stores** has the lowest LIFR% at **59.29%**.
-     - LIFR% drops significantly for some customers like **Acclab Stores (51.53%)**, indicating lower fulfillment performance for these specific customers.
+     - LIFR% drops significantly for some customers like **Acclab Stores (51.53%)**, indicating lower fulfilment performance for these specific customers.

 ## Key Insights:

 1. **Low LIFR% Across the Board**:
    - The average **LIFR%** across products and customers is around 65-66%.
-There’s a significant opportunity to improve fulfillment at the line-item level.
-The business is able to fulfill high-value orders (as seen with the VOFR), but there are gaps in meeting individual product line demands.
+There’s a significant opportunity to improve fulfilment at the line-item level.
+The business can fulfil high-value orders (as seen with the VOFR), but there are gaps in meeting individual product line demands.

 2. **Customer Fulfillment Variability**:
-    - At only **29.02%**, OTIF is far below target, indicating that nearly 70% of orders are not being delivered both on time and in full.
+    - At only **29.02%**, OTIF is far below target, indicating that nearly 70% of orders are not being delivered on time and in full.
 This is a severe issue and reflects inefficiencies across both supply chain and delivery processes.
     - With only **52.78%** of orders being fulfilled in full, stock availability or order picking accuracy could be major bottlenecks.
 It’s critical to address inventory management issues, particularly in underperforming cities like Vadodara.
     - While OT% is better than OTIF and IF%, it is still underperforming at **59.03%**, which means over 40% of deliveries are late.
 This suggests systemic delivery or logistics issues affecting all cities, with none of the cities hitting a satisfactory OT%.